2022 is already well underway so what can we expect for this new year?

 We’ve already seen some new locally-centered tools come out this year with geotagging in posts and Stories.

-This also includes the new Facebook Neighborhoods feature that’s coming out.
+This also includes using the new Facebook Neighborhoods feature that’s coming out.

 And some businesses are seeing “good results on niche sites like NextDoor.”